Bungy History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Bungy research.
-Another 79 words (6 lines of text) covering the years 158 and 1588 are included under the topic Early Bungy History in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) covering the years 158 and 1588 are included under the topic Early Bungy History in all our PDF Extended History products and printed products wherever possible.

 Bungy Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bungy were recorded, including Bungey, Bungay, Bunker, Bunkar, Bunkey, Bunkay, Bungy and many more.

 Early Notables of the Bungy family (pre 1700)

 More information is included under the topic Early Bungy Notables in all our PDF Extended History products and printed products wherever possible.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Bungy arrived in North America very early: